pablo-abc/felte/packages/site/markdown/docs/latest/react/en/extending-felte.md

 - `warnings` is an observable that contains the warnings of the form.
 - `touched` is an observable that contains the touched values of the form.
 - `config` is the configuration object passed by the user to `useForm`.
 - `addValidator` is a function that accepts a validation function to add to the user's `validate` or `warn` configuration.
-Optionally accepts an object as second paramenter with the following properties:
+Optionally accepts an object as second parameter with the following properties:
   - `debounce` is a boolean.
 If `true`, adds to debounced validators.
 Default: `false`.
   - `level` is either `"warning"` or `"error"`.
 Defines if the validator should be added to `warn` or `validate` respectively.
 - `addTransformer` is a function that accepts a transform function to add to the user's `transform` configuration.